bleutzinn/grav-plugin-editable-simplemde/README.md

 ## Usage

-### Frontend User Accounts
+### User Permissions

+#### Frontend Users

 To enable users to edit content in the frontend they must be able to login.
-Grav separates backend (Admin) and frontend users into separate sessions.

 Access to the frontend requires a seperate login as documented in the [Grav Login plugin](https://github.com/getgrav/grav-plugin-login) or the [Private Grav Plugin](https://github.com/Diyzzuf/grav-plugin-private).

+To edit a page a frontend user must have the permission `site.editable`.
 Add the required authorization to each user in the user's account file:

 ```
 access: